 Play some relaxing music while you pump

-The video will help your body get into the mindset that baby is around and is hungry
+The video will help your body get into the mindset that the baby is around and is hungry

 Try these exclusively pumping essentials to have an easier time pumping.